WinterSnowfall/chiatter/README.md

 python -m pip install prometheus_client requests
 ```

-And that's it, you can now run chiatter from within the vnev.
+And that's it, you can now run chiatter from within the python venv.
+Make sure to first activate the venv whenever you want to start chiatter!

 ## OpenChia?
 What is that?
 Do I need it?